Conte-Ecology/basinCharacteristics/zonalStatistics/README.md

 3. **RB2_calculateUpstreamStatistics.R** - Script that calculates the upstream average of all basin characteristics

   Open this script in R and set the `baseDirectory` variable to the path up to and including the `zonalStatistics` folder and run the script.
 This script does the following:
-    1. Reads user-specified inputs from Step 1.
+    1. Reads user-specified inputs from Step 1
-    2. Reads the ArcPy output tables for each of the rasters specified in the `RB_INPUTS.txt` file.
+    2. Reads the ArcPy output tables for each of the rasters specified in the `RB_INPUTS.txt` file
     3. Converts all -9999 values to NA
-    4. Uses the delineated catchments object to calculate the upstream average of each basin characteristic (weighted by area).
+    4. Uses the delineated catchments object to calculate the upstream average of each basin characteristic (weighted by area)
-    5. Outputs two `.csv` files, 1 upstream and 1 local, for each variable into the `\rTables` directory (e.g. `zonalStatistics\versions\riparianBuffers\rTables\upstream_forest_50ft.csv`).
+    5. Outputs two `.csv` files named by `bufferID`, 1 upstream and 1 local, for each variable into the `\rTables` directory (e.g. `zonalStatistics\versions\riparianBuffers\rTables\upstream_forest_50ft.csv`)

   Example output: